Keto Rice Crispy Treats

 Ingredients needed

-• Sugar-gree maple syrup.
+- Sugar-free maple syrup.
 Gives the treats extra sweetness and helps hold them together.
-I used homemade keto maple syrup, but a store-bought version will also work.
+I used homemade keto maple syrup, but a store-bought keto version will work as well.
+Please do not use generic sugar free pancake syrups, as they contain too much water to properly bind the bars.

-• Coconut oil.
+- Coconut oil.
 A little coconut oil keeps the treats intact and crispy.
 If not strictly vegan, butter will also work.
+Please don’t use other oils, as they won’t solidify at room temperature.

 How to make keto rice crispy treats